Making forward-thinking cities around the globe faster, smarter, and more efficient

 Statewide transit data management and trip planning

 New York State DOT oversees a transportation network that includes 130 transit agencies serving over 5 million riders per day.
 Conveyal software helps NYSDOT create, maintain, and organize transit schedule data throughout the state, and powers a statewide journey planning system as part of the 511NY traveler information portal.
+Leveraging this centralized data source of statewide transit data, NYSDOT also uses Conveyal Analysis to calculate multi-modal accessibility metrics statewide.

 San Francisco Bay Area Metropolitan Transportation Commission